 Located in the Drôme Provençale, the charming village of Grignan

-will welcome you with spectacular sunset views of Mademoiselle de Sévigné‘s Château de Grignan perched high on an ancient Roman hill and offering sweeping views of the Provençal mountains of Lance, Mont Ventoux, and the Dentelles.
+will welcome you with spectacular sunset views of Mademoiselle de Sévigné‘s Château de Grignan perched high on an ancient Roman hill and offering sweeping views of the Provençal mountains of Lance, Mont Ventoux, and the Dentelles and in our opinion, one of the best hotels in Provence!
 Wander the quaint streets of Grignan and listen to the mighty mistrals whistling and blowing their cold winds through the town’s bell towers and church steeples before checking into the tellement charmant and very French Le Clair de la Plume Hotel, offering her guests classic French charm and ambiance in sixteen rooms and suites while maintaining a sense of luxury and opulence with a focus on individual attention.
 The history of the house is extensive: constructed in the 17th century by the Count of Grignan and initially a lodging for local monks, the house has lived many lives: storage for local truffles, a rendez-vous for Picasso’s muse, Madame Sourdive, and finally a local connection, Canadian Ambassador Lord Southam and his wife, who chose to brave the Provencal mistrals and make Grignan their country stop.

 That’s what we did.